Skip to main content

 He kept office hours in his library/study on the campus of Southern Utah State College where he had housed his collection of books; opera scores; artifacts and Victorian furniture since 1969.
 During his last year, his travels took him to places around the globe including South America, Egypt and New York City.
 An active member of Utah Partners of the Americas; a philanthropic group; Seymour helped oversee the establishment of schools and hospitals in South America until his death.
 At age 93, on February 1, 1986, he died in a San Francisco hospital during a visit to that city.

-Extent
+Full Extent

-69 linear feet : 75 boxes
+69 Linear Feet : 75 boxes

 Language of Materials